Hegl1/SE_2021_g4t3/raspberry/README.md

 If you make it to the point where it says "notifications should be turned on now", and you're getting response code 200 for all REST calls (battery, facet change etc.), you should be good to go.

-If nothing helps and all fails, please don't hestitate to contact me, Diana Gründlinger (diana.gruendlinger@student.uibk.ac.at), and I will do my best to make it work for you! :)
+And again, if nothing helps and all fails, please don't hestitate to contact me, Diana Gründlinger (diana.gruendlinger@student.uibk.ac.at), and I will do my best to make it work for you! :)

 ## Gameflow